 Outcomes of the Global Forum:

-- A better understanding of how higher education can work democratically with communities to promote inclusion and diversity.
+A better understanding of how higher education can work with public authorities to advance its democratic mission.

-Schedule: The Conference will include plenary sessions, group work, and a round table debate as well as a social program.
+20-21 June.
+The Conference will include plenary sessions, group work, and a round table debate.

-Participants: Higher education leaders and scholars and representatives of public authorities and NGOs from Europe, the United States, Canada, Australia, Asia, Africa, the Middle East, and Latin America.
+Higher education leaders and representatives of public authorities and NGOs from Europe, the United States, Canada, Australia, Asia, Africa, the Middle East and Latin America.

 Declaration on Higher Education and Democratic Culture